multitenantkit/multitenantkit/README.md

 # MultiTenantKit

-**Stop building user and team management from scratch.
+**Stop rebuilding multi-tenant user management.
 Start shipping features.**

-MultiTenantKit is a production-ready TypeScript toolkit that provides the **business logic** for managing users, organizations, and team memberships in your B2B SaaS.
-You keep control of your database, auth provider, and infrastructure—we handle the complex logic.
+MultiTenantKit is a **headless**, production-ready TypeScript toolkit that provides the **business logic** for managing users, organizations, and team memberships in your B2B SaaS.
+You keep control of your database, auth provider, and infrastructure—we handle the complex multi-tenant logic.

+> 🔐 **Not an auth provider** — Bring your own Auth0, Clerk, Supabase, Cognito, or custom auth.
+MultiTenantKit handles what comes after authentication: user profiles, organizations, teams, and role-based memberships.

 ```bash
 npm install @multitenantkit/sdk